brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Renewing a FairPlay License

 Starting with version 6.2.2 of the iOS Native Player SDK, you can renew the FairPlay license for a downloaded video without re-downloading the video.
 The device must be online for license renewal to succeed.
+This functionality is available when running on iOS 10.3 or later.

 To renew a license, call `-renewFairPlayLicense:video:parameters:completion:` with the offline video token for your previously-downloaded video, and a parameter dictionary specifying the new license terms.
 The parameter dictionary must not contain bitrate or subtitle language information.